There seems to be a conflict of interest between that which is highly viewable and that which is highly illuminating.

 - Entertainment Industry

 which is in fact encouraged by the distant, static text.
-Not so with tele-visual media.
-Their way of communicating is antagonistic to typography’s way of communicating, in that the bias of the technology itself promotes narrative inconsistency and triviality.
+But not so with tele-visual media - their way of communicating is antagonistic to typography’s way of communicating in that the bias of the technology itself promotes narrative inconsistency.
 It speaks primarily in one unrelenting voice: the voice of entertainment.
 After all, we rarely talk about television, but rather about what’s on television.
 The medium itself is poorly understood, whereas its content is obsessed over, as if the latter were not reliant on the former for its expression.
-The metaphorical nature of image-based media has meant that TV, computers, and smartphones, with their very particular logic, have found their way into other areas of cultural life, bringing with them their message that not only is all the world a stage, but that the stage might as well be located in Las Vegas, Nevada, one of the centerpieces of our
+The metaphorical nature of image-based media has meant that TV, computers and smartphones, with their very particular logic, have found their way into other areas of cultural life, bringing with them the message that not only is all the world a stage, but the stage might as well be located in Las Vegas, one of the centerpieces of our

-With its insistence that all achievement should be measured in human happiness, and a movement towards whatever idea of "progress” has been stipulated by the prevailing ideologies, Hollywood has transformed Western culture into a factory-house for the industrialization of enjoyment.
-It tirelessly works to reconstruct the world into a universe of spectacle and triviality, one full of pseudo-needs and false desires, propagated in no small part through movies, photography and music.
-This tactic of turning art into advertising and propaganda may be great for Madison Avenue and its PR adjuncts, but has given us little in the way of transcendent media programming.
+With its insistence that all achievement be measured in human happiness and a movement towards whatever idea of "progress" is in fashion, Hollywood has transformed Western culture into a factory-house for the industrialization of enjoyment.
+It works tirelessly to reconstruct the world into a universe of spectacle and triviality, one full of pseudo-needs and false desires, propagated in no small part through movies, photography and music.
+This tactic of turning art into advertising may be great for Madison Avenue and its PR adjuncts, but has given us little in the way of transcendent media programming.
 It begs the question: is a world where PR professionals are more productive and influential than artists a more desirable world overall?
 Are the objectives of public relations companies the objectives of the world in general?
-Apparently they are.
-It would seem that society has become so censored so as to not be able to differentiate between what is merely a part of the pop culture dummy-load, and what is actually worth consuming to edify oneself.
+Apparently, they are.
+It would seem that society has become so censored so as to not know difference between what's part of the pop culture dummy-load, and what is actually worth consuming to edify oneself.

-as the world of art suffers from a collapse of critical standards both at the level of creators and consumers, from the art that is being created to the behavior that it encourages among the public.
-We’re in an age where, in fact, banal mediocrity is prized above all else.
+as the world of art suffers from a collapse of critical standards both at the level of creators and consumers.
+In fact, we're in an age where banal mediocrity is prized above all else.
 The things which are the most adored and hyped are just boring mirror images of what you can see or hear anywhere.
-And this is despite the fact that the entertainment industry takes itself very seriously as “Cinema”, or “Music” or “Art”, as stories of empowerment, individualism, heroism, and overcoming adversity.
+And this is despite the fact that the entertainment industry takes itself very seriously as "Art" - as stories of empowerment, individualism and heroism.
 Therein, however, lies a problem: entertainment as trivial as it is today is at its most dangerous when its aspirations are so grandiose, when it arrogantly presents itself as a carrier of important cultural conversations.
-But ironically, this is the role that the liberal elite, public intellectuals and cultural critics are constantly urging Hollywood to play: create movies, television, music and art that is "necessary" for the times.
-But the resulting product is less passable as art than as mere content for distribution, which only makes a sham of tackling the complexities of human behavior.
-What it does do extremely well, however, is to applaud itself for its own immediacy, importance, and moral virtue, even as it underwrites its creative process with money from advertisers and foreign investors.
-Such parties assume the role of dispassionate shareholders with a greater interest in spreadsheets and quarterly reports than in any creative endeavor.
-Ergo, to talk of contemporary art as having the same gravitas as classic art of past centuries, like the Mona Lisa or Beethoven's Symphony No 5, would be sillier than talking about the eternal virtues of Burger King or Walmart -
+But ironically, this is the role that the liberal elites and cultural critics are constantly urging Hollywood to play: create art that is "necessary" for the times.
+But the result is less passable as art than as mere content for distribution, which only makes a sham of tackling the complexities of human behavior.
+What it does do extremely well, however, is to applaud itself for its own immediacy, importance and moral virtue, even as it underwrites its creative process with money from advertisers and foreign investors.
+Such parties play the role of dispassionate shareholders with a greater interest in spreadsheets and quarterly reports than in creative endeavors.
+Thus, to talk of contemporary art as having the same gravitas as classic art like the Mona Lisa or Beethoven's Symphony No. 5 would be sillier than talking about the eternal virtues of Burger King or Walmart -

 Greekspeek for thought

 Just look at the 21st century.
 It's because of the audience that they're accommodating; that's why the movies are crap.

 Because if they were forced to show what really happened, then the audience wouldn't recognize what they were seeing.

 Pop culture and real history don't mix.
 If you're into one, you'll be averse to the other.

 The entertainment industry is made up of stupid people making content for other stupid people, ie, the public.
-If it was about smart people making stuff for stupid people, then at least they would inject some quality into their work for the sensibilities of those who aren't stupid.
+If it was about smart people making stuff, then at least they'd inject some quality into their work for the sake of those who aren't stupid.
 But do they?

 That's why we have an entire subculture called "kids culture" that's meant to prolong that infantile mindset for as long as possible.

 If you don't think pop culture is structured by PR companies, advertising agencies and marketing firms, then you need to start doing better research.

 Does Hollywood ever show fight scenes with that kind of outcome?
 Nope.
 They just zoom in on close-ups and show fancy maneuvers.
-Here's another example: when you light a cigar or cigarette, you should hold the flame about 5cm away to avoid burning the tobacco and turning it rancid.
+Here's another example: when you light a cigar, you should hold the flame about 5cm away to avoid burning the tobacco and turning it rancid.
 But Hollywood invariably shows people putting the flame on the end of the cigar.
 You'd be laughed at by cigar connoisseurs if you did that in real life.
 It means you let yourself be educated by the movies.